SimonKim4100/EDU_fetch/README.md

 4. Extracted data is then sent to the excel file(소견서.xlsx) and is copied as 완성소견서.xlsx.

 ## Copyrights and License
-HTML_FETCH.py DOES NOT have access to Livedu ERP site without user cookies.
+HTML_FETCH.py DOES NOT have access to Livedu ERP database without user cookies.
 Therefore, the program itself has no conflict with webpage copyrights or licenses.